You will find this museum, just beyond the New Inn.

-Inside you’ll see Charles Kingsley (who lived in the village as a child) sitting at his desk.
-Listen to the actor and Clovelly resident Joss Ackland recite one of Kingsley’s most moving poems, the story of three fishermen’s wives waiting in vain for their husbands to return during a terrible storm.
+Kingsley Museum is where you’ll meet Charles Kingsley sitting at his desk.
+Listen to the celebrated actor and Clovelly resident, Joss Ackland, reciting one of Kingsley’s most moving poems.
+‘The Three Fishers’ is a poem of their wives waiting in vain for their husbands to return during a terrible storm.
 It is a stark reminder of the harsh realities faced by fishing communities.